tsgates/arch-wiki-markdown/wiki/OpenVPN_Bridge.md

 Static Bridge Installation
 --------------------------

-The first thing you want to do is install OpenVPN, the Linux bridging utilities and netcfg.
+The first thing you want to do is install these packages: openvpn, bridge-utils, netctl.

-    pacman -S openvpn bridge-utils netcfg

 Static Bridge Configuration
 ---------------------------